Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Vanderbilt Stats and Trends

-- So far this year Vanderbilt has two wins against the spread.
+- Thus far this year Vanderbilt has two wins against the spread.

-- The Commodores have covered the spread once this season when underdogs by 17 points or more (in four chances).
+- The Commodores have been underdogs by 16 points or more four times this season and covered the spread once.

-- Vanderbilt's games this season have gone over the total in three out of seven opportunities (42.9%).
+- Vanderbilt's games this year have eclipsed the over/under three times in seven opportunities (42.9%).

-- The Commodores have turned the ball over 15 times this season, five more turnovers than the Tigers have forced (10).
+- The Commodores have turned the ball over five more times (15 total) than the Tigers have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.